ArPiRobot/ArPiRobot-Toolchain/README.md

 Once done, save the configuration (default filename `.config`) and exit.

 Build the toolchain.
-On a laptop with an i5-8250U, 16BG RAM, SATA SSD this took approximately 60 minutes.
+On a laptop with an i5-8250U, 16BG RAM, SATA SSD this took approximately 60 minutes (running Ubuntu 20.04, Debian Buster chroot).

 ```sh
 ct-ng build.12    # Number is passed to make -j